Unity-Technologies/ml-agents/docs/Migrating.md

 - `mlagents.envs` was renamed to `mlagents_envs`.
 The previous repo layout depended on [PEP420](https://www.python.org/dev/peps/pep-0420/), which caused problems with some of our tooling such as mypy and pylint.
-- The official version of Unity ML-Agents supports is now 2018.4 LTS.
+- The official version of Unity ML-Agents supports is now 2022.3 LTS.
 If you run into issues, please consider deleting your library folder and reponening your projects.
-You will need to install the Barracuda package into your project in order to ML-Agents to compile correctly.
+You will need to install the Sentis package into your project in order to ML-Agents to compile correctly.

 ### Steps to Migrate